-The nose drops remain in the nose and prompts an immune response.
-Around 10 per cent of ‘healthy carriers’ carry the bacteria responsible for meningitis in the back of their noses and throats without anysigns or symptoms.
+The nose drops are retained in the nose and prompts an immune response.
+The bacteria responsible for meningitis are in the back of “healthy carriers” noses and throats without any signs or symptoms.

 Read the full story here